blueapron/Colander/README.md

 - `func deselect(date: Date)`: Deselects the cell corresponding the `day` component provided `Date`.

 - `var selectedDates: [Date]`: A read-only array of all the currently selected dates.

+- `func select(cellAt indexPath: IndexPath)`: Selects the cell at the provided index path.

+- `func deselect(cellAt indexPath: IndexPath)`: Deselects the cell at the provided index path.

 ### `CalendarViewDataSource`
 There are only two functions required by the data source: `startDate` and `endDate`.
 These functions represent the range of time displayed by the CalendarView.